✈️ 2025 US Travel Market Upheaval

 Travel Market Reports for 2025

-The ITA also believes the US travel market will see growth over the next 5 years, after a disappointing 2023.
+In its last report, the International Travel Association also believed the US travel market will see significant growth over the next 5 years, after a disappointing 2023.
 The negative growth in that year corresponds with the big rise in interest rates.

 Of course, there are a lot of influences on the travel market.
 The key one is the overall economy and its projected outlook.
-2025’s are beginning to take the Trump Presidency into account.
+Those projections are beginning to take the Trump economic initiatives into account.
 Economists and investors are slowly beginning to recognize how big this shift from socialism into capitalism will be.
 And it’s a sizable economic shift from big government to business.
 Private sector jobs were crushed in the last 4 years, and with the new DOGE department, Trump’s team will shrink government and government-driven travel.

-If you’re dependent on government-driven corporate bookings, you can now make the shift over to business audiences.
+If you’ve been dependent on government-driven corporate bookings, you can now make the shift over to leisure and small business audiences.

 IGES believes domestic travel will surge beyond pre-pandemic levels and that outdoor adventure and nature trips in particular will see growth, driven by younger audiences.
 The good old American roadtrip might return, and by 2030, domestic travel is projected to reach 70% of travel spending in the United States.